WilhelmusLab/ice-floe-tracker-pipeline/README.md

    - [ ] ` export SPACEUSER=<firstname>_<lastname>@brown.edu`
    - [ ] ` export SPACEPSWD=<password>`

-4. Install your workflow, run it, and monitor with the Terminal user interface (TUI)
+4. Install your workflow, run it, and monitor with the Terminal User Interface (TUI)

    - [ ] first update the parameters at the top of the `flow.cylc` file:
      - startdate